 Nikos Karabastos from Brazilian soap opera Uga Uga was originally employee of a toy factory who, tired of his employers not seeing the merit of his ideas, started his own toy factory.

-Lionel Luthor in Smallville started his fortune with half the insurance money he collected when he had his parents killed in a fire.
+Lionel Luthor in Smallville started his fortune with half the insurance money he collected when he had his parents killed in a fire (the other half went to pay the killer).
+He's not actually happy about this, and tries to pretend to be descended from Scottish nobility.

 To get an idea of just how low he started, a Klingon aristocrat was offended at the idea of a commoner trying to go through the Klingon equivalent of officer candidate school, and this prevented Martok from even enlisting as a foot soldier.
 He had to start out as a civilian worker.
 But when the ship he was on got boarded by Romulans, he impressed a Klingon general with his fighting prowess and was given a battlefield commission.
 And he continued to badass his way all the way to the top, becoming ruler of the entire Klingon Empire.